-Emissions from fluorinated gases used as other aerosols were estimates based on Spain data.
+Emissions from fluorinated gases used as other aerosols were estimated based on Spain data.
+This subcategory represented about 0.5% of HFC emissions within the Portuguese 2.F sector in 2022.

 Emissions from other aerosols were estimated according to the following equations: